tuck1s/sparkpost-traffic-gen/README.md

 - `To` address prefix and name
 - Default send interval that your scheduler is running to (used to translate the per-minute env var settings into numbers)
 - API call batch size (chosen for efficiency)

+# See also
+Internal documentation, and install instructions for other platforms in  [INSTALLING.md](INSTALLING.md)

+How to contribute to this project: [CONTRIBUTING.md](CONTRIBUTING.md)